Deafness in South Korea

-South Korea's Deaf population began to come to prominence in recorded history in the late 19th century with the implementation of special education.
-Since then, they have gained government recognition and legal rights.
+Deafness in South Korea encompasses the linguistic, cultural, and social experiences of the D/deaf and hard-of-hearing community within the country.
+The community is primarily centered around the use of Korean Sign Language (KSL), which was officially recognized as a language equal in status to Korean under the Korean Sign Language Act in 2016.

+Historically, the education of deaf individuals in South Korea began in the early 20th century, evolving from specialized boarding schools to contemporary inclusive education models.
+The social status of the deaf community has shifted significantly with the advancement of disability rights movements and the implementation of the Act on Welfare of Persons with Disabilities, which provides a framework for medical support and social services.

+Despite legal advancements, the community continues to advocate for improved accessibility in broadcasting, higher education, and employment.
+Organizations such as the Korea Association of the Deaf play a crucial role in promoting Deaf culture and ensuring the political representation of deaf citizens in South Korean society.

 Language emergence

 It is unclear when exactly Deaf people in South Korea began to develop Korean Sign Language (KSL).
 The introduction of deaf schools in 1909 established it as a language.
 During Japanese colonialism from 1910 to 1945, Japanese Sign Language (JSL) was introduced to Korea.
 The contact between the two languages lead to the reshaping of KSL.
 The agreement between KSL and JSL signs was 63.35% in 1983.
 Another major influence on KSL was the Korean War.
 Following it, South Korea's and North Korea's sign languages were greatly separated and developed individually.
 In 2017, agreement between the hand shapes of these two Korean sign languages was assessed and the results were 15% for both hands, 21% for the dominant hand, and 23% for the non-dominant hand.